arik-so/bolts/bolt-simple-taproot.md

 - MUST sort the exchanged `funding_pubkey`s using the `KeySort` algorithm from `bip-musig2`.
 - MUST compute the aggregated `musig2` public key from the sorted `funding_pubkey`s using the `KeyAgg` algorithm from `bip-musig2`.
-- MUST generate a unique nonce to combine with the `musig2_nonce` previously received in the latest of `channel_ready`, `channel_reestablish`, or `revoke_and_ack` using `NonceAgg` from `bip-musig2`.
+- MUST generate a unique nonce to combine with the `next_local_nonce` previously received in the latest of `channel_ready`, `channel_reestablish`, or `revoke_and_ack` using `NonceAgg` from `bip-musig2`.
 - MUST use the generated secret nonce and the calculated aggregate nonce to construct a `musig2` partial signature for the sender's remote commitment using the `Sign` algorithm from `bip-musig2`.